-After a long, cold Winter, there’s nothing better than hearing birds chirping and being able to open up your windows to let in a breath of fresh air.
-Not to mention, the first sign of a warm Spring day is the perfect excuse to get back outside and start enjoying all of those seasonal activities you missed so much.
-But before you head outdoors to start planting, taking walks, riding your bike, and all of the other fun things you do during this stunning season, let’s take a look at how it got its name and what it means.
+After a long, cold winter, there’s nothing better than hearing birds chirping and being able to open up your windows to let in a breath of fresh air.
+Not to mention, the first sign of a warm spring day is the perfect excuse to get back outside and start enjoying all of those seasonal activities you missed so much.
+But before you head outdoors to start planting, taking walks, riding your bike, and all the other fun things you do during this stunning season, let’s take a look at how it got its name and what it means.

-The Origin of “Spring”
+The origin of “spring”

-Although the start of Spring can make things a little difficult on our health (Spring allergies anyone?), it is surely one of the greatest times of the year – the sun is shining, flowers are blooming, temperatures are rising – it’s just what we need!
+Although the start of spring can make things a little difficult on our health (spring allergies, anyone?), it surely is one of the greatest times of the year.
+The sun is shining, flowers are blooming, temperatures are rising…it’s just what we need!